vmaineng/Tiny-Task/README.md

 ## Setup
 To render this project on your computer:
 1. Clone the GitHub repository locally to your computer
-2. In the command line, type the following:
+2. Navigate to the client fodler.
+In the command line, type the following:
-$open index.html
+$npm install and start.

 ## Code Example
 ## Ruby on Rails